Tried using unsupported ARM64 / FARGATE_SPOT / ECS Exec in ECS Express Mode

 Value: !GetAtt ExpressModeService.Endpoint

-We deployed this template and confirmed that the task definition's runtimePlatform was started with the default x86_64.
+After deploying this template, we confirmed that the task definition's runtimePlatform was generated with the default x86_64.
+No tasks are launched at this point due to MinTaskCount: 0.

 Step 2: Converting Task Definition to ARM64 and Applying

-We retrieved the task definition revision automatically generated by Express Mode, replaced the cpuArchitecture with ARM64, and the image with the production ARM image.
+We retrieved the task definition revision automatically generated by Express Mode, changed the cpuArchitecture to ARM64, replaced the image with the production ARM image, and updated the CPU/memory to production specifications.

 SERVICE_NAME="my-app-dev-service"